 Whilst adding in security solutions such as email filters, anti-malware and anti-virus software is a good starting place to protect your business, most businesses still remain exposed to losing data from hackers, malware and ransomware (with the most common entry point being caused by human error).

 How to Backup Your Data

-There are various different ways to backup your data.
-Each is going to have its own procedures, therefore its important to know which method is best for you/your business.
-The more places you have data, the better your chances are of being able to restore it when needed.
+The more places you store data, the better your chances are of being able to restore it when needed.
 Don’t feel like you have to choose between locally storing your data and backing it up to the cloud.
 Why not do both?

 - Cloud storage offers a number of advantages compared to local storage.
 Cloud backups are secure offsite copies of data that are stored on remote servers, and accessed via an internet connection.
 In the event of a physical disaster, you’d typically not be able to recover damaged data unless it was backed up to the cloud.

 As soon as you save an important file to your computer, you can automatically set your cloud system to backup the file.

 You can share and work on files at the same time as other users, therefore improving workflow and accessibility.

 Downtime can be a big factor to consider when deciding whether to use cloud computing for your business.
 Service slowdowns occur a lot, therefore can your business afford to lose temporary access to its data in the event of an outage?

 - An easy way to backup business data is to store multiple copies on local hard drives, tape drives, network attached storage systems, USB drives or other storage devices connected to your systems or network.
 These are easy and efficient solutions, however can be costly if they become corrupt or suffer from hardware failure.